pairlab/SlotFormer/docs/install.md

 Finally, install this project by `pip install -e .`

 We use [wandb](https://wandb.ai/) for logging, please run `wandb login` to log in.

+## Possible Issues

+-   In case you encounter any environmental issues, you can refer to the conda env file exported from my server [environment.yml](../environment.yml).
+    You can install the same environment by `conda env create -f environment.yml`.